Dertornam/vle-student-success-predictive-analytics/index.md

 }
 </style>

-This project is designed as a portfolio example of how predictive analytics, institutional research, and student-success strategy can be integrated.
+This project is designed as a portfolio.